core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 When using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to protect communications end-to-end between a client and multiple servers in the group, it is normally not possible for an intermediary proxy to effectively cache protected responses.

 In fact, when starting from the same plain CoAP message, different clients generate different protected requests to send on the wire.
-This prevents different clients to generate potential cache hits, and thus makes response caching at the proxy pointless.
+This prevents different clients to generate potential cache hits and thus makes response caching at the proxy pointless.

 ### Deterministic Requests to Achieve Cacheability # {#sec-det-req}

 For application scenarios that use secure group communication, it is still possible to achieve cacheability of responses at proxies by using the approach defined in {{I-D.amsuess-core-cachable-oscore}}, which is based on Deterministic Requests protected with the pairwise mode of Group OSCORE.
 This approach is limited to group requests that are safe (in the RESTful sense) to process and do not yield side effects at the servers.
 As for any protected group request, it requires the clients and all the servers in the CoAP group to have already joined the correct OSCORE group.

-Starting from the same plain CoAP request, this allows different clients in the OSCORE group to deterministically generate a same request protected with Group OSCORE, which is sent to the proxy for being forwarded to the CoAP group.
+Starting from the same plain CoAP request, this allows different clients in the OSCORE group to deterministically generate the same request protected with Group OSCORE, which is sent to the proxy for being forwarded to the CoAP group.
 The proxy can now effectively cache the resulting responses from the servers in the CoAP group, since the same plain CoAP request will result again in the same Deterministic Request and thus will produce a cache hit.

 When caching of Group OSCORE secured responses is enabled at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and their lifetimes.